Stichting-MINIX-Research-Foundation/minix/drivers/mmc/README.txt

 sdmmcreg headers will allow us to make the MMC interface more generic.
 We would like  mmchost_mmchs to be split in a generic part and a specific part.

-* Using interrupts
-At time of writing the interrupt handlers on the ARM port are not implemented.
-Once that is done we will be able to rewrite the code to use proper interrupt handlers.

-* 4 and 8 bits access
+* 8 bits access
-The driver currently only reads data over a single data line.
+The driver currently only reads data over 1 or 4 bits address lines.
 Adding support for 4 or 8 bits(for movinands) mode is very welcome.

 * DMA.